bcgov/smk-cli/docs/edit-an-app.md

 #### Add Vector Dataset URL to Catalog

 In addition to importing static vector data, you can also use vector data over the internet by supplying a URL.
-Vector data supplied by URL is not static and will not be imported into your application at build time, but will instead be loaded via the URL when your application is launched.
-This allows you to utilize the benefits of vector data without being limited to updating your application when the data changes.
+Vector data supplied by a URL is not static and will not be imported into your application at build time, but will instead be loaded via the URL when your application is launched.
+This allows you to utilize the benefits of vector data without having to update your application when the data changes.

-Unlike imported data, vector URL's must return valid GeoJSON Feature Collections.
+Unlike imported data, vector URLs must return valid GeoJSON Feature Collections.
 You cannot supply a URL that links to other datatypes, such as shapefiles or KML, and the endpoint must return a Feature Collection.

-> __TIP__: Vector URL dataset layers allow you to use data from WFS, FME Server, and any other RESTFul or web service that returns valid GeoJSON.
+> __TIP__: Vector URL dataset layers allow you to use data from WFS, FME Server, and any other RESTful web service that returns valid GeoJSON.
 For example, if you want to make shapefiles dynamic, consider linking to an FME Server task that does the conversion of generated data for you!

 To add a Vector URL dataset, click once on the `Add Vector Dataset URL to Catalog` heading to open the panel.